Forge Home

 1. Install the module in your environment

 2. Classify a node with the pe_event_forwarding class and provide a value for the pe_token parameter.
-We recommend providing an api token generated for a console user created for use with this module.
+We recommend providing an API token generated for a PE Console user created specifically for this module.
 The user minimially requires the Job orchestrator permission.
 See rbac token vs username/password below for details.
 Also see Advanced Configuration Options below for details on other configuration options.

 How it works